Skip to main content

 front view of a well-kept two-story home

-Once your manuscript is entirely concrete, correctly labeled, and ready to be “decorated,” then it’s time to hand it over to your graphic designer.
+Once your manuscript is entirely finalized, correctly labeled, and ready to be decorated, then it’s time to hand it over to your graphic designer.
 This is when the house gets its final details.
 The designer paints, lays the floor, adds baseboards, and installs mirrors and ceiling fans.
 When you see the text styled and laid out in a book format, small errors will suddenly stand out, and that’s okay!
 Small design corrections, sentence restructures, and a misspelled word or two are expected.
-Viewing the book in a new format—and especially if it’s printed on paper!—will freshen your eyes to anything you previously missed.
+Viewing the book in a new format—especially if it’s printed on paper—will freshen your eyes to anything you previously missed.

 In addition, your editor should review the designed book to ensure that nothing was missed or overlooked during the design process.